atlassian/react-sweet-state/docs/api/actions.md

 }
 ```

-Note: Pay attetion while storing parts of the state in a variable inside the actions: they might become stale especially during async operations.
+Note: Pay attention while storing parts of the state in a variable inside the actions: they might become stale especially during async operations.

 ##### - dispatch

-This method allows you to trigger other actions from the explictly called action.
-It can also be used to abstract away some generic functionality or to create private actions that not exposed to consumers.
+This method allows you to trigger other actions from the explicitly called action.
+It can also be used to abstract away some generic functionality or to create private actions that are not exposed to consumers.

 ```js
 const actions = {